 After that it’s simply a case of popping them in the oven for about thirty minutes to give crispy spicy potatoes you won’t be able to resist.

-No curry night at the Kitchen Shed would be complete without Easy Bombay Potatoes and I regularly serve them at our BBQs alongside my Tandoori Chicken kebabs (recipe coming soon).
+No curry night at the Kitchen Shed would be complete without Easy Bombay Potatoes and I regularly serve them with Homemade Garlic Naan Bread to complete our Indian feast.
 We’ve also been known to have these “spicy spuds” with a Sunday Roast.